microsoft/ethr/README.md

 HTTP | Yes | No | No | No
 HTTPS | No | No | No | No
 ICMP | No | NA | No | No

+# Platform Support

+**Windows**

+Tested: Windows 10

+Untested: Other Windows versions

+**Linux**

+Tested: Ubuntu Linux 18.04.1 LTS

+Untested: Other Linux versions

+**Other**

+No other platforms are tested at this time

+# Todo List

+Todo list work items are shown below.
+Contributions are most welcome for these work items or any other features and bugfixes.

+* Test Ethr on other Windows versions, other Linux versions, FreeBSD and other OS
+* Support for UDP bandwidth & latency testing
+* Support for HTTPS bandwidth, latency, requests/s
+* Support for HTTP latency and requests/s
+* Support for ICMP bandwidth, latency and packets/s

 # Contributing